Introduction

 - Computed Entities: Unlike Linked Entities, Computed Entities perform calculations and aggregation on the available data set and formulate a new data set using the derivation of the calculations.
 For instance, these entities can calculate the statistics of consumer preferences, geographical regions, and related revenue and formulate a new data set, thereby facilitating the derivation of data reports.

 - Common Data Model (CDM): We know that Java provides a common language for programming, similarly CDM is a standardized set of rules for data structuring and its language which facilitates data sharing across various Power BIs applications and software.
 For instance, two companies use different terms to recognize their customers.
-Manual analysis of the data will be cumbersome.
+Manually aligning this data across systems would be inefficient and error-prone.
 Hence, you decide to use a CDM to lay down a common framework to comprehend the data language.
 This helps the user to automate the analysis decision-making mechanism.

 Benefits of Using Power BI Data Flows